Sheboygan County Sheriff's Department

-Sheboygan County Sheriff's Office is the principal law enforcement agency that serves Sheboygan County, Wisconsin.
-The current sheriff is Matthew Spence, who was appointed by Governor Tony Evers in 2024 after Sheriff Cory Roeseler's retirement.
+The Sheboygan County Sheriff's Department is the principal law enforcement agency that serves Sheboygan County, Wisconsin.
+The current sheriff is Matthew Spence, who was appointed by Governor Tony Evers in 2024.

 History

-Sheboygan County, located on the western shores of Lake Michigan, was first established on December 17, 1838, two years after the area was detached from Brown County by an act of territorial legislation.
-Today's boundaries of the county are still those established in 1838.
-The Sheboygan County Sheriff's Office was established in 1846 and T.C.
-Horner was the first sheriff elected.
+Sheboygan County, located on the western shores of Lake Michigan, was first established on December 17, 1838, two years after it was split from Brown County by an act of the Wisconsin Territorial Legistature.
+The office of the sheriff was established in 1846; T.C.
+Horner would be the first appointed sheriff.

-The Sheriff's Office was once located inside the David Taylor House, which still stands today in the same location as a part of the Sheboygan County Historical Museum.
-The jail was located in the basement of the David Taylor House from 1915 to 1936 while the Sheriff's Office was located on the first floor and the sheriff's residence on the second floor.
+Before 1936, the sheriff's office and jail would move several times around Sheboygan, including a still-standing brick building at North 14th Street and Pennsylvania Avenue, and David Taylor House on Taylor Hill, which still stands today in the same location as a part of the Sheboygan County Historical Museum.
+In 1936, the current Sheboygan County Courthouse was dedicated, giving the sheriff's department and jail a dedicated space within the building's sixth and top floor.
+However, the county's growth and more need for jail space (along with overall accessibility concerns for the jail and department) would eventually hasten the need for a dedicated facility several decades later.

-In 1936, the Sheriff's Office and county jail moved to the top floor of the Sheboygan County Courthouse.

-In 1981, the Sheboygan County Sheriff's Office relocated to its present location inside the Law Enforcement Center at 525 North 6th Street in Sheboygan.
+In 1981, the Sheboygan County Sheriff's Department relocated to its present location inside the Law Enforcement Center at 525 North 6th Street in Sheboygan.
 At the time, it was a very contemporary linear facility with modern security systems.
-The second floor of the Sheriff's Office served as the county jail until 1998 when a 95,000 square foot, 295 bed Detention Center was constructed on the city's south side.
-It was envisioned the Sheriff's Office and the Sheboygan Police Department would be housed inside the Law Enforcement Center but that never occurred.
+The second floor of the Sheriff's Office served as the county jail until 1998 when a 95,000 square foot, 295 bed Detention Center was constructed on the city's south side to house male offenders, with the Law Enforcement Center re-adapted for juvenile detention and women's operations; though it was intended to also have space for the sheriff's department and the Sheboygan Police Department, the latter chose to build its own headquarters on North 23rd Street between Superior Avenue and Kohler Memorial Drive in the mid-2000s.

-In 2012, after years of discussion, the Sheboygan County and City of Sheboygan approved an agreement to combine emergency dispatch at the Law Enforcement Center.
+In 2012, after years of discussion, the Sheboygan County government and city of Sheboygan common council approved a joint dispatch center based out of the Law Enforcement Center.
 Under the proposal, the city will fund remodeling of the new center by providing $2.5 million for the project.
 The Joint Dispatch Center began operation in 2016.

 Divisions

 Patrol

-The Sheboygan County Sheriff's Office is responsible for the safety and security of Sheboygan County's fifteen townships, eight villages, as well as 1,087 miles of roadway.
-The duties of the Patrol Division include investigations of criminal and civil complaints, enforcement of traffic laws, investigate traffic crashes, crime prevention, and public relations.
+The Sheboygan County Sheriff's Department is responsible for the safety and security of Sheboygan County's fifteen townships, eight villages, as well as 1,087 miles of roads.
+The duties of the patrol division include investigations of criminal and civil complaints, enforcement of traffic laws, investigate traffic crashes, crime prevention, and public relations.

-The Patrol Division is staffed by 47 sworn officers, including three Lieutenants and six Sergeants.
+The Patrol Division is staffed by 47 sworn officers, including three lieutenants and six sergeants.
 The patrol division provides contract patrol to the villages of Oostburg, Cedar Grove, Random Lake, Howards Grove, Glenbeulah, Town of Wilson, and Town of Holland.